AnyDesk Security Breach 2024: What Actually Happened

 Best for: SMBs and MSPs already in the Zoho ecosystem, customer support teams, budget-conscious IT departments.

-ConnectWise ScreenConnect uses a concurrent-technician licensing model — well-suited for MSPs managing many endpoints in parallel.
+ConnectWise ScreenConnect (ConnectWise, MSP software vendor) uses a concurrent-technician licensing model — well-suited for MSPs managing many endpoints in parallel.

 Pricing (annual billing):